 Quality LEDs are usually certified by RoHS.
-Unlike HID lights, they can be recycled and do not have toxic materials like mercury in their makeup.
+Unlike HID light, they can be recycled and do not have toxic materials like mercury in their makeup.

 How To Use LED Grow Lights for Indoor Plants?

-If you've just purchased your own LED grow light, the next thing would be for you to install it above your grow area.
-Ensure that the lights are hung properly above your grow area to prevent your plants from damaging.
+If you’ve just purchased your own LED grow light, the next thing would be for you to install it above your indoor garden area.
+Ensure that the lights are hung properly above your indoor gardening area to prevent your plants from damaging.

-Early: At this stage, the speedy growth of your plants should be paramount.
+At this stage, the plant growth should be paramount.

 So, to ensure the lowest internodal length possible and provide more internodes, you will have to mount your LED lights a few inches above the growing area.